- Video branding

 Do not place LTR brandmark to the right side and do not place RTL Brandmark to the left side.

 The opener is the fullscreen animation clip shown at the very beginning (opening) of an RFE/RL video.
-It is important to include the official opener especially for any productions posted on social media platforms in order to reinforce the proper RFE/RL brand throughout the web.
-Unless the video belongs to a special project or uniquely branded show, only this opener may be used.
+It is important to use the opener to reinforce the brand, especially on social media platforms, as it and lends credibility to the content, immediately showing the mark of a trusted news source.
+The RFE/RL brand allows for two variants of the opener and unless the video belongs to a special project or uniquely branded show, only those openers may be used.

-The approved opener is a short animated clip which displays the the white RFE/RL torch on top of the orange background.
+A short animated clip that displays the white RFE/RL torch on top of the orange background.

 The closer is the fullscreen animation clip shown at the very end (close) of RFE/RL videos.
 It is important to include the closer when videos are shown on the website or on social media platforms in order to reinforce the RFE/RL brand.
 Unless the video belongs to a special project or uniquely branded show, only this closer may be used.